“Ye, Intruders beware, Crushing death and grief, Soaked with blood, Of the trespassing thief.”

 A simple, good thing.

 The ECL Dive Bar Tour Crew arrived and we got down to the serious task of having a good time.
-Chaz Miley, staff photographer, and Rado Mann, ran one on the pool tables; while Cora King and Jacy Jenkins, Co-Founders of Electric City Life, and Brandi Perryman learned more about the Cove’s history.
+Chaz Miley, staff photographer, and Rado Mann, ran one on the pool tables; while Jacy Jenkins, Founder of Electric City Life, partner Cora King, Brandi Perryman learned more about the Cove’s history.
 It’s one of the oldest dives in Columbus, open for over 30 years.
 The people here are regulars.
 They are friendly.
 They are proud about the cold beer and food the Kim’s prepare.

 The bartender also tells us it is one of only two bars left in Columbus operating under the old Brown Bag laws; the other being Sputnik, which, incidentally is our next stop.
 As it so happened, I had an unopened bottle of Sweet Lucy in my car, so we exercised our civic rights and popped the cork; at which point I was told $10.00 would be added to my tab for the privilege.
 So, if you mount your own Dive Bar Tour – and by all means you should! – know that freedom isn’t free.
 Also, bring cash.
 These places don’t want a paper trail.
 Just paper.